shriSundaram/T-rex-game/README.md

-# T-rex-game
+# trex
-trex game in google chrome
+Offline Game where trex jumps and runs over the obstacles.